Arghun-dev/React-Knowledge/README.md

 It is amazing yeah :)) So, the comoponent will be fast, even if i change the state for the `isGreen` it will not re-run the function of fib in every re-render.

+**This is amazing, but => Do not go and abuse to use it in everywhere.
+Because, what happens if later I start expecting this to re-render?, why is the fibonacci is not re-rendering?
+This makes no sense.
+The states updating, things are happening, why is that not re-rendering.
+And they have to go and track down => ohhh this person use useMemo here.
+That's why this is not re-rendering.
+You run into this new class of bugs, why is my state not changing when I expected to => It just, it's not obvious right?**

+So, have a performace problems first, before you solve a performance problems.

 ```js
 import { useState, useMemo } from "react";